 Having discussed, with scientific evidence, the main types of foods that promote addictive style eating, it is clear that a lot of processed, or fast food contains most, if not all of the main culprits.

-This surely means if somebody has addictive behaviour towards highly palatable or refined carbs, the chances are the food they choose, and are struggling with, are also high in sugar, salt and processed fats too.
+This surely means if somebody has addictive behaviour towards highly palatable or refined carbs, the chances are the food they choose and are struggling with, are also high in sugar, salt and processed fats too.

 According to (a small) 2015 study 17 not all foods are equally addictive.
-Furthermore, there is not enough reliable data to identify which particular foods, or combination of qualities, lead to addictive-type eating.
+Furthermore, there is not enough reliable data to identify which particular foods, or a combination of qualities, lead to addictive-type eating.